ember-learn/ember-blog/source/2019-12-14-countdown-to-the-new-year-ember-power-select.md

 <!--alex ignore just-->
 I have grown to love using Ember Power Select while developing a CRUD-rich web app which benefits from many instances of select elements driven by asynchronous searches.
 I have made use of the [cookbook](https://ember-power-select.com/cookbook) to debounce those searches and so reduce the load on the server while maintaining a slick feel to the interface.
 The look of the resulting selects is fine just as they are, but the [well-documented API](https://ember-power-select.com/docs/api-reference) has allowed me to tweak each use of the addon and to provide a better experience to the users.

 Although [some work](https://github.com/cibernox/ember-power-select/issues/1251) has been done to support Octane it appears that as of today this isn't yet complete.
+If you are interested in helping out with this addon, check the repository to see what issues remain!

+Do you use this codemod?
+Or one like it?
+We'd love to hear about Ember codemods that bring you joy!